Our 2022-23 Season is dedicated to Celebrating the Memory of Peter Brook.

 New York Premiere

 Denis Johnson (Playwright) is the author of nine novels, three books of verse, two short story collections, a novella, and seven plays.
 He received many awards and honors, including The National Book Award for Fiction (Tree of Smoke), the Library of Congress Award for American Fiction, and the Aga Khan Prize for Fiction from the Paris Review.
+In 2014, Denis Johnson was inducted into the American Academy of Arts and Letters.
 Two of his works were adapted into a film: his book of short stories, Jesus’ Son, starring Billy Crudup and Samantha Morton, and most recently Stars at Noon, directed by Claire Denis.
 His plays have been produced in New York, San Francisco, Chicago, and Seattle.

 By Lope de Vega